zikichombo/website/content/blog/launch.md

 Go is a perfectly capable programming language I guess about a decade old now, and brings with it a lot of plan9 and inferno related technology, IP, and practical computer science giants.
 Lots of folks, including yours truly, have thought and will continue to think "hey lets do audio in Go".
+Many will also think lets do so with commercial grade reliability.

 Frankly, this delusion nearly ended my financial independence.
 Others are out there playing and recording on dozens of platforms and dozens of codecs and having